-Once you’ve navigated to the Growth Opportunities page in the left nav, you’ll find it is broken out into four tabs, highlighted below…
+Once you’ve navigated to the Growth Opportunities page in the left nav, you’ll find it is broken out into five tabs, highlighted below…

 One of the newest additions to Seller Center is the Listing Quality Dashboard, designed to give sellers a better understanding of how shoppers view the items in their catalog and make improvements where possible.